ashleymckellar/FTF-app/README.md

 Forever Twilight in Forks Festival App
 ======================================

 A web app for the **Forever Twilight in Forks** festival in Forks, Washington, providing users with event schedules, personalized itineraries, interactive maps, and festival store access.
-The app will eventually offer social media features for festival-goers to share their experiences.
+The app will eventually offer social media features for festival-goers to share their experiences and will later be built as a React Native mobile app.

 Table of Contents
 -----------------